memgraph/docs/help-center/faq.md

 You can change the directory where query modules are stored by using the `--query-modules-directory` flag.
 For more information about using configuration flags, check out the [reference guide](/memgraph/reference-guide/configuration).

+### What is the difference between Memgraph and Memgraph Platform?

+There are three official Docker images for Memgraph:

+- `memgraph/memgraph`: This is the most basic Memgraph instance.
+- `memgraph/memgraph-mage`: This image contains a Memgraph instance together with all the newest [MAGE](/mage) modules and graph algorithms.
+- `memgraph/memgraph-platform`: This image contains Memgraph, Memgraph Lab, and mgconsole.
+Once started, mgconsole will be opened in the terminal, while Memgraph Lab is available at `http://localhost:3000`.

+### How does Memgraph ensure durability?
+How does Memgraph persist data?

+Memgraph uses two mechanisms to ensure data durability:

+- **write-ahead logs** (WAL) and
+- periodic **snapshots**.

+**Snapshots** are taken periodically during the entire runtime of Memgraph.
+When a snapshot is triggered, the whole data storage is written to the disk.
+**Write-ahead logs** save all database modifications that happened to a file.